elifcagil/ToDoListApp/README.md

 ## 🧠 MVVM Breakdown

+This project is built using the **MVVM (Model-View-ViewModel)** design pattern for better code organization and maintainability.

 - **Model**:
-  `ToDoListItem` — Represents the structure and properties of a task.
+  `ToDoListItem` — Represents the data structure of a task, including its properties like name, description, and dates.

 - **View**:
-  Handles UI components like the task list and detail view.
+  All the UI components such as task list, detail view, and input forms that interact with the user.

 - **ViewModel**:
-  Contains the business logic for adding, updating, deleting, and fetching tasks.
-Works as a bridge between the view and the Core Data layer.
+  Encapsulates the logic for adding, updating, deleting, and fetching tasks.
+It communicates with the `CoreDataManager` to persist data and exposes observable data to the views.

+By separating concerns, MVVM allows the app to be **more testable**, **scalable**, and **cleanly structured**.

 ---